yashwantsinghzala/CreateReactBookSearchApp/README.md

-# **CreateReactBookSearchApp to Search Goodreads Book Search**
+# **CreateReactBookSearchApp to Search Goodreads Book**

 This application uses goodreads api to look for books by title, author or isbn code.

-This project was bootstrapped with `create-react-app` and deployed live at -----
+This project was bootstrapped with `create-react-app` and deployed live at

+// TO DO ----will provide path shortly----

 # Running the application locally